12 Offbeat US Attractions for an Unconventional Trip

 Mapparium Globe, Boston

-© Chase Elliott Clark / Wikimedia Commons licensed under CC BY 2.0
+© Chase Elliott Clark from Cambridge MA, USA / Wikimedia Commons CC BY 2.0

 Dating from 1935, this inverted, stained-glass globe is a wonder.
 It shows the world as it was in the mid-1930s and is a jaw-dropping three stories high.
 A glass walkway and LED lighting allow you to examine the globe more closely.
 It’s interesting from a political history perspective, as now-defunct countries like the USSR and Siam can be seen, but not Indonesia or Israel.